supa2/Automaton/Home.md

 ### Machine class ###

-Base class for creating state machines.
+Base class for creating state machines (components).

-### Bundled state machines ###
+### Bundled components ###

-To get you up and running quickly we've bundled a number of ready to use state machines.
+To get you up and running quickly we've bundled a number of ready to use components.
 Combine them to create a multitude of different applications.

-#### Atm_analog state machine
+#### Atm_analog component

 Monitor an analog pin with optional averaging (low pass filter).